ultrasoundlabs/plonky2-ecdsa-pw/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+### Environment

+This branch use the newest version of the [plonky2](https://github.com/mir-protocol/plonky2).
+To build and test:

+- Clone the updated [plonky2](https://github.com/mir-protocol/plonky2), [plonky2-u32](https://github.com/xiyu1984/plonky2-u32), and [plonky2-ecdsa](https://github.com/xiyu1984/plonky2-ecdsa/tree/development) to local, and put them in the same directory
+- Use the `development` branch of `plonky2-ecdsa`

 ### Test

 - nightly